diegochavez-io/TidalToolbox/README.md

 Based on the provided BPM, the script chops up an audio file into bar-length segments.
 It then applies a fade in and fade out to each segment and saves the segments as individual files, split into two folders, representing a lower and higher octave numbered 1-12, and 13-24.

-To use the script, simply replace the directory path, 'dir_path', with your own directory path where your .wav files are located.
+Replace the directory path, 'dir_path', with your own directory path where your .wav files are located.

 ### BeatSlicer.py

 Chops up an audio file into bar-length segments based on the provided BPM.
 It then applies a fade in and fade out to each segment and saves the segments as individual files in one folder.

-To use the script, simply replace the directory path, 'dir_path', with your own directory path where your .wav files are located.
+Replace the directory path, 'dir_path', with your own directory path where your .wav files are located.

 ### DrumKit.py

 Automates the process of generating drum samples from drum kit audio files.
 Segments the audio data into chunks between successive onsets.
 Each segment corresponds to a drum hit or sample.
 Applies a linear fade-in and fade-out effect to each segment.
 Fade durations can be adjusted.
 Saves each processed segment as a separate .wav file in a corresponding subdirectory.

-Use DrumKit.py to quickly generate a diverse library of drum samples from your drum kit audio files.
-It's an ideal tool for musicians, producers, or anyone working with drum samples.

 ### AudioFades.py